JakobMichaelGollreiter/CUDA_KMeans/README.md

 # K-means Clustering Implementation
 This project implements Lloyd's algorithm for K-means clustering in C++.
 It includes both a core clustering algorithm and utilities for generating synthetic test data with reproducible results.
-## Overview
-K-means clustering is a popular unsupervised machine learning algorithm that partitions data points into K distinct clusters based on distance to the nearest cluster centroid.
-This implementation uses Lloyd's algorithm with the k-means++ initialization method for improved initial centroid placement.
-## Features
-- Lloyd's Algorithm: Efficient implementation of the standard k-means algorithm
-- K-means++ Initialization: Smart initial centroid selection to improve convergence
-- Reproducible Results: Seed-based random number generation for consistent outcomes
-- Dimensionality Independent: Works with any number of dimensions/features
-- Synthetic Data Generation: Gaussian cluster generator for testing
-- Performance Metrics: Calculates Sum of Squared Errors (SSE) for measuring clustering quality
 ## Project Structure
 The project is organized into the following files:
 - kmeans.h and kmeans.cpp: Core K-means clustering implementation
-- data_generator.h and data_generator.cpp: Synthetic data generation utilities
 - main.cpp: Example program demonstrating usage
 - CMakeLists.txt: CMake build configuration